Are GMOs bad? Why do some people think GMOs are harmful?

 During the process of creating the chymosin enzyme, called fermentation-produced chymosin, the genetically engineered bacteria is killed as the enzyme is isolated.
-Therefore, although genetically engineered bacteria are used as a processing aid to produce chymosin, there are no GMOs in your cheese.
+Therefore, although genetically engineered bacteria is used as a processing aid to produce chymosin, there are no GMOs in your cheese.

 - There are no GMO nuts on the market and to claim otherwise is, well, nuts

 - There’s no GMO popcorn and none available to grow for use as popcorn